Optimizing Source Code Comments for Clarity and Efficiency

 Group/Class Comments

-Aside from commenting out functions and loops, block areas aren’t utilized as frequently.
-Where you really need strong block comments are at the head of your backend documents or library files.
-It’s easy to go all-out and write solid documentation for every file in your website – we can see this practice in many CMS such as WordPress.
+Aside from commenting on functions and loops, block comments aren’t used as frequently.
+However, you need strong block comments at the beginning of your backend documents or library files.
+This practice is common in many CMSs like WordPress.

-The very top area of your page should hold comments regarding the file itself.
-In this way you can quickly check where you’re editing when working on multiple pages at the same time.
-Additionally you can use this area as a database for the most important functions you’ll need out of the class.
+The top section of your file should contain comments regarding the file itself.
+This allows you to quickly identify what you’re editing when working on multiple files simultaneously.
+Additionally, you can use this area as a reference point for the most important functions within the class.

 /**

-* @desc this class will hold functions for user interaction
+@desc This class holds functions for user interaction

 */